 Most people assume the two are one and the same.
 While that’s half-right in some instances, there are several major distinctions between an agent and broker, including responsibilities, salaries, and much more.

 Do you know the differences?
 Read on to find out.

-The Difference Between a Real Estate Agent and Broker
+The Difference Between a Houston Real Estate Agent and Broker

 The biggest difference you’ll notice between the two is that a broker has many more options.
-You’ll discover why here.
+Most people think of the broker as the boss and typically the owner of the real estate brokerage.
+The broker typically earns more in commissions.
+You’ll discover more here.

 Let’s start with a real estate agent.